Arcot Narrainswamy Mudaliar

-Dharmarathnakara Rai Bahadur Arcot Narrainsawmy Mudaliar (14 May 1827 – 9 February 1910) was a philanthropist with a strong affinity for social reform.
+Dharmarathnakara Rai Bahadur Arcot Narrainswamy Mudaliar (14 May 1827 – 9 February 1910) was a philanthropist with a strong affinity for social reform.
 He founded the R.B.A.N.M.'s Educational Charities and R.B.A.N.M.'s Chattram and other charities.
 He belongs to the Arcot Mudaliar community.

-Early life

-Narrainswamy Mudaliar was born at Arcot on 14 May 1827.
-Due to some family misfortune, his father Muniappa Mudaliar migrated to Bangalore with his three sons Narrainswamy, Muniswamy and Muthuswamy.
-Muniappa Mudaliar died when Narrainswamy was ten years old.
-The youngster had to support his widowed mother and two younger brothers.
-He never had an opportunity to study English, but was well versed in his mother-tongue of Tamil.
-During his formative years he studied and acquired a deep knowledge of ancient Tamil literature, which moulded his character and inspired his thoughts and outlook throughout his life.
-Mudaliar married Govindammal in 1850 when he was 23.

 Enterprises

 Mudaliar commenced his commercial activity initially as a travelling salesman transporting vegetables which were available at a low price in Bangalore, and selling them at Madras, where they were in great demand.
 After gaining considerable profit and experience from this trade, he started transporting salt from Madras and selling it in Bangalore.
 He earned considerable profit from this two-way trade.
 With this capital, he opened a grocery shop on Cavalry road and later a branch in the Infantry Barracks.
-In the year 1859, he was granted the Royal patronage of Krishnaraja Wodeyar III, the Maharaja of Mysore.
-As a token of gratitude to his Royal Patron, Mudaliar named his Emporium on Cavalry road as ‘Mysore Hall’.
+In the year 1859, he was granted the royal patronage of Krishnaraja Wodeyar III, the Maharaja of Mysore.
+As a token of gratitude to his royal patron, Mudaliar named his emporium on Cavalry Road 'Mysore Hall'.
 Later, Mudaliar ventured into a new line of business with Messrs.
-Wallace & Co. in partnership with Rai Bahadur Bansilal-Ramrathan, who had secured from Col. Sankey, Chief Engineer to the Government of Mysore, the contract for the construction of the New Public Offices or the 'Athara Cutcherry'.
-The contract was a success under the supervision of Munisawmy Mudaliar, the younger brother of Mudaliar.
+Wallace & Co. in partnership with Rai Bahadur Bansilal Ramrathan, who had secured from Richard Sankey, Chief Engineer to the Government of Mysore, the contract for the construction of the Public Offices Building or the Attara Kacheri.
+The contract was a success under the supervision of Munisawmy Mudaliar, Narrainswamy's younger brother.
 This line of business brought him a large fortune.
-Mudaliar set up the ‘Bangalore Agency’ at premises No.19 South Parade.
+Mudaliar set up the 'Bangalore Agency' at No.19, South Parade.
 This firm dealt with real estate, livestock, auctioneering etc., involving the army as well as the general public.
 Mudaliar was also engaged in other commercial activities such as excise contracts, banking etc.